zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-language/ai-language-datascience/ai-language-datascience.md

 ![](./images/3.png " ")

-### 4. Create NoteBook Session
+### 4. Create Notebook Session
-Click Create NoteBook Session to create a new Notebook session.
+Click Create Notebook Session to create a new Notebook session.
 ![](./images/4.png " ")

 ### 5. Enter Details
 Select a name.
 We recommend you choose VM.Standard2.8 (not VM.Standard.E2.8) as the shape.
 This is a high performance shape, which will be useful for tasks such as AutoML.
-Set blockstorage to 50 GByte.
+Set block storage to 50 GB.
-Select the subset with INternet connectivity.
+Select the subset with Internet connectivity.
+(Select private subnet if you have use VCN Wizard to create VCN)
-If you don't have a subnet then
-Create a VCN and subnets using Virtual Cloud Networks > Start VCN Wizard > VCN with Internet Connectivity option.
-The Networking Quickstart option automatically creates the necessary private subnet with a NAT gateway.
-Select defaults for VCN and subnet.
-These should point to the resources that were created earlier by the resource manager.
 ![](./images/5.png " ")

 ### 4. Open the OCI Data Science notebook
+The Notebook Session VM will be created.
+This might take a few minutes.
+When created you will see a screen like the following.
-Open the notebook that was provisioned.
+Open the notebook session that was provisioned.
 ![](./images/openNotebook.png " ")

 ## **TASK 2:** Invoke the Language Service